JensDijkstra/Project-NAO/Design Report/DesignReport.md

 The structure of this report is as follows.
 In the first chapter all preparations are made.
 Chapter 2 is all the research done to come up with concepts which are elaborated in chapter 3.
 Then in chapter 4 considerations between all concepts are made.
 Finally in chapter 5 a definite concept is chosen which suits the best with the clients wishes.
 This chapter also shows some global system diagrams.

 ## 2. Preparation
 ### 2.1 Function Analysis
-In this chapter the basic and sub functions of the NAO robot will be explained in detail.
+In this chapter the basic and sub functions of the NAO Tai Chi master will be explained in detail.
 #### Performing the 10-form
-The NAO robot will need to be able to perform 10 different Tai Chi poses.
+The NAO robot has to perform the 10-form in a way that the user knows how to transition from form to form.
 #### Tracking movements
-The robot will be able to track the users movements and calculate the angles in which the users limbs are position in.
+The robot is able to track the user's movements and calculate the angles in which the users limbs are positioned in.
+These angles are compared to his own.
 #### Comment on poses
-With the information about the angles NAO determines if all the limbs are in a certain margin of accuracy.
+With the information about the angles NAO determines if all the limbs are positioned correctly.
 NAO will then determine an appropriate comment on the users movements.
+The allowed amount of deviation from NAO's angles has to be specified beforehand.
 #### Learn faces
 When NAO first meets the user it asks personal information about the user.
-During the 'meeting phase' it will try to learn and save the users face so that it can recognize the user later.
+During the meeting it tries to learn and save the users face so it can be recognized in the future.
 #### Recognize faces
-Once a users face is saved it can recognize the user at any time and only respond when the correct user is found.
+Once a users face is saved it can recognize the user at any time.
+A personal greeting will be initiated if NAO knows the user.
 #### Track faces
 NAO will always try to look at the users face.
-This makes the robot seem a bit more friendly and it can keep track of who the user in front of it is.
+This makes the robot seem more engaged and it can keep track of who the user in front of it is.
 #### Hear
-NAO can recognize certain words and phrases and then respond the them.
+NAO can recognize certain words and phrases and respond to them in a meaningful way.
 #### Talk
 NAO can talk with the user about their training, Tai Chi and have social conversations.
 #### Feel
 NAO has a few touch sensors which when touched make the robot react in different ways.
 These sensors can be used to detect the user or other objects.
 ### 2.2 Set of requirements